RHInception/talook/README.md

 ## Configuration
 Configuration of the server is done in JSON and is by default kept in the current directories config.json file.
-You can override the location by setting SYSTATS_CONFIG_FILE environment variable or using the -c/--config switch on the all in one server.
+You can override the location by setting TALOOK_CONFIG_FILE environment variable or using the -c/--config switch on the all in one server.

 | Name          | Type | Value                                         |